Applied Vegetation Science

 Associated Title(s): Journal of Vegetation Science

-Applied Vegetation Science includes any community-level topic relevant to human interaction with vegetation, including global change, nature conservation, nature management, restoration of plant communities and of the habitats of threatened plant species, and the planning of semi-natural and urban landscapes.
+Applied Vegetation Science focuses on community-level topics relevant to human interaction with vegetation, including global change, nature conservation, nature management, restoration of plant communities and of natural habitats, and the planning of semi-natural and urban landscapes.
 Vegetation survey, modelling and remote-sensing applications are welcome.
-Papers on vegetation science which do not fit to this scope (do not have an applied aspect and are not vegetation survey) can be directed to our associate journal, the Journal of Vegetation Science.
-Both journals publish papers on the ecology of a single species only if it plays a key role in structuring plant communities.
+Papers on vegetation science which do not fit to this scope (do not have an applied aspect and are not vegetation survey) should be directed to our associate journal, the Journal of Vegetation Science. http://onlinelibrary.wiley.com/journal/10.1111/%28ISSN%291654-1103 Both journals publish papers on the ecology of a single species only if it plays a key role in structuring plant communities.

 To be acceptable, a paper must be of interest to an international readership, even if its immediate scope is local.
-A paper can be new/interesting by doing one or more of several things:
+A paper can be interesting by doing one or more of several things:

 • Developing new concepts in understanding vegetation

 • Testing concepts applicable to all plant communities

 • Adding a particularly well-executed empirical example that is part of a growing literature on a general conceptual issue

 • Representing a particularly interesting combination of models, observational data and experiments

 • Demonstrating a new and generally useful method